fluxninja/aperture/docs/content/guides/mistral.md

 maximum of 2 minutes.
 After this interval, the request will be rejected.

-Once the `startFlow` call is made, we send the prompt to Mistral and await for it's response.
+Once the `startFlow` call is made, we send the prompt to Mistral and await for its response.
 Excess requests are automatically queued by Aperture, eliminating the need to check if a flow `shouldRun` or not.

 ```mdx-code-block